-The brown is the main colour of the series vaqueiros (Vaqueiros no sert ão do Ceará, 1969.
-Ceará, Brasil) ; the image impressed me the most, is a portrait , where the man hat is of a reddish brown, as his face itself: smoothed by the same winds and the same tanning.
+Brown is the main colour of the series vaqueiros (Vaqueiros no sert ão do Ceará, 1969.
+Ceará, Brasil); the image that impressed me the most, is a portrait, where the man’s hat is of a reddish brown, as his face itself: smoothed by the same winds and the same tanning.
 This monochrome face stands against a monochrome pale blue background, far from the violent black & white of the picture from the book Bahia amada Amado .

 Here the fishermen’s features disappear against the shiny sea, lightened by the sun, and the men are black shadows within a dazzling light; there is not any moral meaning: they, the shadows are coming to catch from the light the fruit of the light: a fish that, shining, the central fisherman offers to the observer.

-Among these extremes, the crabs catcher (from the essay Caranguejeiras, i.e. crabs catcher, of 1968) .
-Here a man mingles with the mud that wrap up him, and where he was swallowed to catch some cancer he is now handling.
+Among these extremes, is the crab’s catcher (from the essay Caranguejeiras, i.e. crabs catcher, of 1968).
+Here a man mingles with the mud that wraps up him, and where he was swallowed to catch some cancer he is now handling.
 A grey statue occupies the scene: an ambiguous grey indeed, with pearl-coloured nuances.

 More about Maureen Bisilliat:

 - Maureen Bisilliat at the Instituto Moreira Salles (in Portuguese)

 - Maureen Bisillat at the Enciclopedia Itaú Cultural (in Portuguese)